watertrans/GlyphLoader/README.md

 # GlyphLoader
-GlyphLoader is a open source library to SFNT font file.
+GlyphLoader is a .NET Standerd library for TrueType, OpenType font.
 It is written in C#, designed to be small, efficient and portable while capable of producing high-quality glyph images.
+In WebAssembly environment, it can be used for application development using glyph outline information.

+## Features

+- It provides the similar function as WPF GlyphTypeface class.
+- The output glyph outline can be easily converted to SVG tags.
+- It also supports vertical writing in Japanese.

 ## Release Notes